Te Kete Ipurangi Navigation:

 PDF icon.
 TPU Outcome Framework (PDF 822 KB)

-Education Review Office (ERO) reports, 2017 and 2018
+Education Review Office (ERO) reports 2017 and 2018

 In 2017 ERO reviewed each of the 24 TPUs to investigate the quality of education provided and the extent to which they supported positive outcomes for TPU students and their children.
 Each report included specific recommendations for the TPUs.
-The 24 ERO reports are available on the ERO website .

 In July 2018, ERO released the evaluation report on Teen Parent Units.
 The report was a summary report of the 24 TPUs individual reports that were released in 2017.
 ERO wanted to know how effective are TPUs in supporting and promoting positive outcomes for students.
 They looked at: